hellemarck/ramverk1-project/README.md

 # Project in the course Ramverk1, BTH 2020.
-Built in PHP with the framework Anax, and database SQLite.
+Built in PHP with the framework Anax and database SQLite.

 ### Download and install

 `git clone https://github.com/hellemarck/ramverk1-project.git`

 `composer install`

 `make install`

 `make install test`

 ### Create the database

 `chmod 777 data`

 `sqlite3 data/db.sqlite`

 `chmod 666 data/db.sqlite`

 `sqlite3 data/db.sqlite < sql/ddl/all_sqlite.sql`

-Now create a user and post the first forum question!
+Now create a user, update user settings with an email address to get a gravatar picture, and post the first forum question!